Tarte aux fraises

 This strawberry tart is a classic French dish that you will find in almost every boulangerie across the entirety of France.
 Although it may look complicated, we have a quick and easy recipe that will guarantee a stress free cooking experience, making for impressive results.

 The trick for this strawberry tart, like most other dishes, is good quality ingredients.
 Luckily for you, France is the home to fresh and tasty produce.
 When choosing your strawberries, ideally head down to a local market and be guided by your senses to best choose some wonderful, fresh and tasty strawberries.
-Benefit from these strawberries as they are in season, but not for much longer.

 - 1kg of paté sablée (or around 250g)